changmw/chang-cantontese-input/ingres4gl/readme.txt

-I still remmeber the double-decker bus used to carry CLP employees from Hung Hom Railway Station to it's Tuen Mun Power Plant.
-Back then, the railway system of MTR hadn't been extended to Tuen Mun yet, so cars and buses were the only way for Tuen Mun residents to reach Kowloon and Hong Kong Island.
+I still remmeber the double-decker bus used to carry CLP employees from Hung Hom Railway Station to it's Tuen Mun Power Plant via Tuen Mun Highway.
+Back then, the railway system of MTR hadn't been extended to Tuen Mun yet, so cars and buses were the only way for Tuen Mun residents to reach
+Kowloon and Hong Kong Island.